 - Opening a Demat account for stocks

-If you’re an existing mutual fund investor, you may not need CKYC yet.
+If you’re an existing mutual fund investor, you may not yet need to complete the CKYC.
 But if you invest with a new mutual fund company, you’ll need to complete CKYC.

-In the future, all investors might need CKYC, so it’s good to do it now!
+In the future, all investors may need to undergo CKYC, so it’s best to do it now.

 Benefits of CKYC